ucincy-grad-bayesian-group/meeting/index.md

 - **Week 8:** Modelling checking for logistic regression model using schoold district statement data as an example.
 Yuan presented a method using binned residual to check bayesian logistic regression model and he analyzed the school district statement data.

 ## Join Us
-If you're a UC grad student interested in statistics and data science, we'd love to have you join us!
-Please [contact us](mailto:stats-group@uc.edu) for more information.
+If you're a UC student interested in statistics and data science, we'd love to have you join us!
+Please [contact us](mailto:zhou3y4@mail.uc.edu) for more information.

-## Contact
-For more information, please email us at [stats-group@uc.edu](mailto:stats-group@uc.edu).